Not everyone can count on Social Security.

 4. Certain expatriates

-The SSA does make exceptions in some situations — but not for situations involving Cuba and North Korea.
+The SSA does make exceptions in some situations — but not for anyone living in two specific countries.

 “The U.S. Department of the Treasury prohibits making payments to persons residing in Cuba or North Korea,” the SSA says.